swaathi317/swaathi317/README.md

 ### Hi there 👋

-I'm Swaathi (she/her), a graduate student specializing in Data Science and Data Engineering.
+I'm Swaathi (she/her), a graduate student specializing in Big Data.
+I'm also a Data Engineer Intern at Cittabase where I build Cloud Data Pipelines and BI Dashboards for Analytics.

 🔭 Previously I was a Full Stack Developer and I love building applications from scratch.

-🌱 I'm currently learning about Data Analytics and Machine Learning.
-I'm also a part of of a learning challenge called #30DaysOfData (https://github.com/swaathi317/30DaysOfData).

-👯 I’m looking to collaborate on interesting Data Science projects.
-I would also be grateful if I could find a Data Science Mentor.
+👯 I’m looking to collaborate on interesting Data Science/Engineering projects.